Norditech-AB/Incredible-API-Cookbook/README.md

 ---

-**Ready to automate your workflows?** Pick an example folder and start building in 2 minutes! 🚀
+**Ready to master the Incredible API?** Start with the [getting-started tutorial](./01-getting-started/) and build your first AI agent in 2 minutes! 🚀